Africa, Travel

 They are at all of the significant landmarks.
 You will have to get screened by metal detectors upon entry.
 Plus, you will have to put your bags and purses on the conveyer belt to go through the screening process.

-While in Sharm el Sheik, we did a Dune Buggy tour and were on-site with a guide.
+While in Sharm el Sheik, we did an ATV tour and were on-site with a guide.
 As we were leaving the premises, our van was stopped by security.

 They looked inside the car and saw that I had a book bag.
 I had to get out of the car, go inside and have my bookbag screened.
 I’m like, whoa, they ain’t playing no games around here.